Rangers vs. White Sox Player Props Betting Odds

 Semien Stats

-- Semien has 83 hits with 22 doubles, two triples, 10 home runs, 30 walks and 54 RBI.
-He's also stolen seven bases.
+- Semien has 84 hits with 22 doubles, two triples, 10 home runs and 30 walks.
+He has driven in 54 runs with seven stolen bases.

 Semien Recent Games